aclaf/flagrant/docs/explanation/argument-files.md

 ### Path traversal

 Argument file paths should be validated to prevent path traversal attacks.
 An attacker-controlled argument file path like `@../../../etc/passwd` should not allow reading arbitrary system files.
-However, this is more of an application concern than a parser concern; if an attacker can control the command-line arguments, they can already cause arbitrary code execution in most contexts.
+But this is more of an application concern than a parser concern; if an attacker can control the command-line arguments, they can already cause arbitrary code execution in most contexts.

 The parser should normalize paths and check that they resolve to expected locations.
 Applications processing untrusted input should restrict argument file paths to specific directories or disable the feature entirely.
 Absolute paths might be disallowed in security-sensitive contexts.